skipperoo/mandelbrot-explorer/report.typ

 )
 ]

-#line(length: 100%)
+]

+#pagebreak()

-At this point I started a new chat to prevent the LLM from hallucinating as it can happen with longer chats.
+At this point I started a new chat to prevent the LLM from hallucinating#footnote[It started deviating from the previous context using functions that didn't exist.] as it can happen with longer chats.

+#rounded-box[
 #pad(left: 5em)[
 #box(
   fill: gray.lighten(70%),